bempp/bempp-cl/joss/paper.md

 functionality gradually moved from C++ to Python with only a few core routines remaining in C++.
 Bempp-cl is the culmination of efforts to fully move to Python, and is an almost complete rewrite of Bempp.

-For each of the applications mentions above, the boundary element method involves approximating the solution of a partial differential equation (Laplace's equation, the Helmholtz equation, and Maxwell's equations respectively) by writing the problem in boundary integral form.
+For each of the applications mentioned above, the boundary element method involves approximating the solution of a partial differential equation (Laplace's equation, the Helmholtz equation, and Maxwell's equations respectively) by writing the problem in boundary integral form, then discretising.
 For example, we could calculate the scattered field due to an electromagnetic wave colliding with a series of screens by solving
 \begin{align*}
 \nabla\times\nabla\times \mathbf{E} -k^2 \mathbf{E} &= 0,\\
 \boldsymbol{\nu}\times\mathbf{E}&=0\text{ on the screens},